 Is it Possible to Obtain Phlebotomy Training Online?

 The short answer is that you can.
-There are some schools offering online classes.
+There are some schools offering online phlebotomy training.
 Usually, they cost much less than a traditional class.
 But even though studying from the comfort of your home has its advantages, online programs rarely provide practice locations for you.
 This is a major disadvantage as the lack of experience in clinical settings is far too troubling to employers.